 The rate of interest for the same product and tenor availed during same period by different customers need not to be standardized.
 It could vary for different customers depending upon consideration of any or combination of above factors.

 - The interest rates could be offered on fixed or variable basis and charged on flat or reducing balance method.

-- The interest could be charged on daily/fortnightly/monthly or quarterly basis or such other periodicity as may be approved by the designated authority.
-Specific terms in this regard would be addressed through the relevant product policy. rests for different products / segments.
+- The interest could be charged on daily/fortnightly/monthly or quarterly basis or such other periodicity (based on type of product) as may be approved by the designated authority.
+Specific terms in this regard would be addressed through the relevant product policy.
+Rests for different products / segments.

 - Interest rates / interest type would be intimated to the customers at the time of sanction/ availing of the loan and EMI apportionment towards interest and principal dues would be made available to the customer.

 - The interest shall be deemed payable immediately on the due date as communicated and no grace period for payment of interest is allowed.

 - Besides normal interest, the company may levy additional / penal interest for delay or default in making payments of any dues.
 These additional or penal interests for different products or facilities would be decided by the respective business / product heads